agentplexus/stats-agent-team/presentation.md

 <!--
 We chose a four-agent architecture with clear separation of concerns.
 Each agent has a specific responsibility in the pipeline.
 This modular design allows us to optimize each component independently.
+[PAUSE:1500]
+The architecture decision was crucial.
+We could have built a monolithic system where one L L M does everything, but we learned early on that this doesn't work.
+Different tasks need different capabilities.
+Search needs to be fast and comprehensive, but doesn't need an L L M at all.
+Extraction needs sophisticated language understanding.
+Verification needs to be rigorous and deterministic.
+By separating these concerns, we could optimize each agent independently, swap out implementations, and debug issues more easily.
+This modular approach also meant multiple developers could work in parallel without stepping on each other's toes.
 [PAUSE:2500]
 -->